 4. Review of Appeal

 The appeal will not include a hearing or any similar trial-type proceeding.
 The Appeals Committee will only review the appeal on the grounds for appeal identified by Appellant in the Notice of Appeal.
-At any time after receiving the Notice of Appeal and before deciding the appeal, the Appeals Committee may, in its discretion, request that Appellant provide additional information or request information or an opinion from the appropriate Content Expert Panel regarding any aspect of the appeal.
+At any time after receiving the Notice of Appeal and before deciding the appeal, the Appeals Committee may, in its discretion, request that Appellant or ANCC Staff provide additional information or request information regarding any aspect of the appeal.

-Written communication to the COC Appeals Committee must be sent in a manner that confirms receipt (e.g. certified mail with return receipt requested or express mail with signature or delivery confirmation required), and addressed to:
+Written communication to the Appeals Committee must be sent in a manner that confirms receipt (e.g. certified mail with return receipt requested or express mail with signature or delivery confirmation required or designated staff email address), and addressed to: